 There are numerous ways, during your lifetime or through a planned gift, to make a donation to the Foundation.
 Click here to view Full Discussion of Gift Options.

 Donate Online.
-If you would like to give now through our Online Giving Center, click here.
+If you would like to donate, click here.

 A cash gift is tax deductible as provided under current law.

 Donations of appreciated publicly-traded securities are accepted.
 This type of gift avoids capital gains tax and allows the maximum tax deduction for the full market value of the gift.
 The Foundation also accepts closely-held stock and limited partnership interests.

 A bequest in your will is a simple way to leave a lasting legacy.

 A life insurance policy can be changed to designate the Foundation as the owner and/or beneficiary of a policy.

 Retirement fund accounts are often one’s largest asset.
 You can give all or part of these assets to the Foundation, both during your lifetime and/or at your death.